Dirar ibn al-Azwar

 during the modern era his descendants known as Dharri tribe were spread mostly in Iraq.

 Biography

 Dhiraar belonged to the Arab tribe of Banu Asad.
 The son of one of its chieftains, known as al-Azwar Malik, the sixth generation descendant of Asad ibn Khuzaymah, the progenitor of Asad tribe who descended from seventh generation from Adnan.
 Dhiraar became Muslim after the Battle of the Trench, as he was sent with Tulayha ibn Khuwailid by Asad clan and then to urging them to embrace Islam after his visit to the prophet of Islam.
 Dhiraar's family was among the first converts to Islam.
 Muhammad admonished that it is allowed for Muslims to possess property which he gained before he convert to Islam.
-It is recorded Dhiraar were known as very wealthy person as it was said that he possessed a thousand camels.
+It is recorded Dhiraar as known as a very wealthy person.
+It was said that he possessed a thousand camels.